-Since 2017, Dr. Phillips has been a PI or co-PI on 7 federal, state, and other grants totaling more than \$1.8 million.
-He has authored or coauthored 44 peer-reviewed scientific papers, advised or co-advised 4 Master's and 2 PhD students to completion at TTU since 2015, and mentored 9 undergraduate students in his laboratory since 2016.
-He and his students have presented more than 40 papers at scientific meetings.
 Dr. Stevens holds Bachelor of Science, Master of Science, and PhD degrees in Biology from Texas Tech University.
 He was on the faculty of Louisiana State University from 2005 to 2013, before joining the faculty of the Department of Natural Resources Management at TTU in 2014.
 He has served as Curator of Mammals for the NSRL since 2018.
-His research interests lie at the intersection of community ecology, macroecology, and biogeography but are grounded in collections-based research.
-Part of his work examines the basic community ecology of bats and rodents in Paraguay, California, Louisiana, New Mexico, and Texas-in particular the effects of species environment interactions, dispersal, seasonality and competition on the structure of communities.
+His research interests lie at the intersection of community ecology, macroecology, and biogeography but are grounded in collectionsbased research.
+Part of his work examines the basic community ecology of bats and rodents in Paraguay, California, Louisiana, New Mexico, and Texas-in particular the effects of species-environment interactions, dispersal, seasonality and competition on the structure of communities.
 He uses morphometric approaches to characterize community structure, construct phenotypic measures of biodiversity, and to better understand the relationship between form and function as it pertains to the ecology of organisms.
 He is also interested in the mechanistic bases of broad-scale patterns in the structure and diversity of communities and how to use this information to better conserve the world's biota.

-Since joining the faculty of TTU in 2014, Dr. Stevens has been a Pl or Co-Pl on 20 federal, state, and other external grants totaling \$2.7 million.
-He has authored, coauthored, or edited a total of 119 peer-reviewed scientific papers and 11 book chapters, advised or co-advised 2 Master's and 7 PhD students to completion, and he has mentored 42 undergraduate students in his laboratory.
+Since joining the faculty of TTU in 2014, Dr. Stevens has been a PI or Co-PI on 20 federal, state, and other external grants totaling \$2.7 million.
+He has authored, coauthored, or edited a total of 119 peer-reviewed scientific papers and 11 book chapters, advised or co-advised two master's and seven PhD students to completion, and he has mentored 42 undergraduate students in his laboratory.
 He and his students have presented 200 papers at scientific meetings.